uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 [unresolved]: #unresolved-questions

 - This approach is based on matching only Salt virtual instances.
 Should we also change the reported "uuid" for Traditional Clients running on the Public Cloud?
+- Is there a more efficient way to discover the "instance id" from within a virtual instance apart from using the internal metadata API?
+We asked our Public Cloud team colleages but we didn't get an answer yey.
+Any feedback here could be used to enhance the proposed implementation of the custom grain proposed on this RFC.